 You can read more about our work with individual, couples, family or young people by clicking on the Counselling button above.

 We also offer counselling with a sexual focus in Wokingham and Reading and psychosexual therapy (sex therapy ) in Wokingham only for individuals and couples facing issues around their sexual relationship.
 Please click on Sexual Issues in the menu above to read more about the difference between these two types of therapy.

 As relationship counsellors we are all members of professional bodies including being registered on the BACP ,(British Association of Psychologists and Counsellors) Voluntary Register.
 For further information about our individual qualifications please click About Us in the menu above.
 We work in strict adherence to our professional bodies' code of ethics.
 We all regularly undertake ongoing professional development activities and also all hold the appropriate DBS checks.
 You can therefore be assured of our commitment to offering relationship counselling and psychosexual therapy of the highest professional standard.

 Our blog also includes a couple of posts looking at a very different area of relationship counselling.
 As part of the work we do with couples who are parents and who are coming to, or are at the end of their couple relationship, we looked at how children might be affected by separation / divorce .
 The way parents manage their separation is key to the way children react.
-Parents we have worked with want to put their children first and essentially the key to doing this is separating the partner relationship and parenting relationship.
 We offered some suggestions as to how parents who are no longer together as partners might parent together in such a way as to minimise the impact on their children.